rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

     ZINC01458151

-To illustrate the concept of includelist and excludelist filtering in the following sections, let us now create a small ID list file, we name it `5-mol2ids.txt`, that contains 5 IDs only, using the `echo` command in a Unix/Linux terminal:
+To illustrate the concept of whitelist and blacklist filtering in the following sections, let us now create a small ID list file, we name it `5-mol2ids.txt`, that contains 5 IDs only, using the `echo` command in a Unix/Linux terminal:

 ```python